isomerpages/govtech-stp/_atp/frequently-asked-questions.md

 - If more than one visitor is picked up, visitors sharing the same vehicle should have the same travel history and head to the same declared accommodation.
 - The vehicle windows should be wound down and the air-conditioning turned off, where practical.
 - After the visitor has been dropped off at his/her declared accommodation, the driver should wipe down the vehicle.
 Please refer to the National Environment Agency (NEA) guidelines for surface cleaning and disinfection.

+<div id="contact"></div>

+### Contact Tracing – TraceTogether

+#### General FAQs on TraceTogether can be found [here](https://support.tracetogether.gov.sg/hc/en-sg).

+#### 1. Must every visitor use TraceTogether?

+Yes.
+All visitors to Singapore must download the TraceTogether app prior to their departure for Singapore.
+Upon arrival, visitors must activate and use the app (see questions 2 and 3 for app activation queries) for the duration of their stay in Singapore.

+Children who are aged 7 to 12 years in that calendar year, and those unable to use a mobile device due to a certified disability or special need, are eligible to be issued TraceTogether tokens with payment of a S$50 deposit (in lieu of the requirement to have a mobile device with the TraceTogether app downloaded) at the Changi Recommends booth at Changi Airport or Seletar Business Aviation Centre at Seletar Airport upon arrival in Singapore.
+As each token is uniquely tagged to each individual, visitors are reminded to carry their own tokens with them wherever they go, and not exchange their tokens with others.

+Children aged 6 years or younger in that calendar year are exempted from the TraceTogether requirement.